Amirhosein-javadi/VideoCompressionResults/README.md

-# Video Compression and Enhanced Pixel Tracking Results
+# Video Compression and Pixel Tracking Results

-This repository contains results from our video compression and enhanced pixel tracking experiments.
+This repository contains results from our video compression and pixel tracking experiments.
 The results demonstrate the effectiveness of our compression algorithm while maintaining visual quality, along with pixel tracking capabilities.

 ## Video Compression Results